turingschool/curriculum/source/projects/merchant.markdown

 less dramatic.
 Also change `order_item` to `item`, since that’s what we called it in that view’s `each` block.

 Click one of the delete links and it almost works.
-The `delete` action in `OrderItemsController` is being triggered, but after destroying the object it redirects to the `index` of `OrderItemsController`.
+The `destroy` action in `OrderItemsController` is being triggered, but after destroying the object it redirects to the `index` of `OrderItemsController`.
 Instead, make it redirect to the order, then go back and try deleting another